muhammadhassaan-solves/end-to-end-ci-cd-with-jenkins-github-sonarqube/README.md

 <h2>Description</h2>
-This project optimizes CI/CD pipelines using Jenkins and MLflow by using machine learning to predict build times based on historical data.
-By analyzing build trends, automating predictions, and implementing optimizations like parallel and incremental builds, it enhances deployment efficiency and reduces delays.
+This project automates the build and testing of a Java application using Jenkins and GitHub.
+It uses Maven for builds, SonarQube for code quality checks, and GitHub webhooks for automated triggers.
 <br />